appsody/controller/README.md

 Command which is run to do any operations needed before the APPSODY_RUN/TEST/DEBUG and APPSODY_RUN/TEST/DEBUG>_ON_CHANGE commands are run.
 Note: use of APPSODY_INSTALL, which specifies the same information is deprecated.

-ENV APPSODY_INSTALL="npm install --prefix user-app"
+ENV APPSODY_PREP="npm install --prefix user-app"

 ### APPSODY_RUN

-This is the command run for the server process after the APPSODY_INSTALL command, when the mode is 'run'.
+This is the command run for the server process after the APPSODY_PREP command, when the mode is 'run'.
 If your command involves complex environment variable expansions, it may be better to encapsulate your command into a script.

 >ENV APPSODY_RUN="npm start"